Density of group languages in shift spaces: Group languages and skew products

 \section{Group languages and skew products}

-We first recall basic definitions on group languages and skew products in \cref{ss:def}.
-We then prove \cref{t:first-main} in \cref{ss:formula}.
-The proof is based on the ergodicity of the skew products under consideration, i.e. uniquely ergodic shifts skewed by finite groups endowed with the uniform probability measure.
-We also prove that ergodicity implies unique ergodicity (see \cref{prop:ue}).
-Lastly, we focus on the case of the Fibonacci shift in \cref{ss:fibo}, where we prove that the density considered as a Ces\`aro mean converges, whereas the sequence of measures $(\mu(L\cap A^n))_{n\in\N}$ does not converge in the classical sense.
+We first recall basic definitions on group languages and skew products in Section~\ref{ss:def}.
+We then prove Theorem~\ref{t:first-main} in Section~\ref{ss:formula}.
+The proof uses any ergodic lift to the skew product of the given ergodic measure on the shift space.
+We also consider in Corollary~\ref{c:equidistribution} the special case where the product between the original measure and the uniform probability measure on the group is ergodic.
+If the shift space is uniquely ergodic, then this is even equivalent to unique ergodicity of the skew product, cf.~Proposition~\ref{prop:ue}.
+We then consider in Section~\ref{subsec:pointwise} a pointwise version of density.
+Lastly, we focus on the case of the Fibonacci shift in Section~\ref{ss:fibo}, where we prove that the density considered as a Ces\`aro mean converges, whereas the sequence of measures $(\mu([L\cap A^n]))_{n\in\N}$ does not converge in the classical sense.